dylanaraps/pure-bash-bible/README.md

 ## Use `read` as an alternative to the `sleep` command

-I was surprised to find out `sleep` is an external command and isn't a built-in.
+Surprisingly, `sleep` is an external command and not a `bash` built-in.

 **CAVEAT:** Requires `bash` 4+